Proposing a Model for Predicting Passenger Origin-Destination in Online Taxi-Hailing Systems: Predicting Travel Requests

-There are two possible approaches for building a travel request prediction model: 1) creating a model for all travel clusters, and 2) creating different models for each travel cluster based on their travel patterns.
-For example, a time series neural network may be applicable for a travel cluster prediction and for another one using a simple statistical model might be enough.
-Note that we have to handle large amounts of clusters for both approaches.
-In this paper, we focus on the first approach.
+In developing a travel request prediction model, two potential methodologies can be considered: (1) constructing a unified model for all travel clusters, and (2) devising distinct models for each travel cluster, contingent upon their respective travel patterns.
+For instance, a time series neural network may be suitable for predicting one travel cluster, while a straightforward statistical model could suffice for another.
+It is crucial to acknowledge that managing a considerable number of clusters is necessary for both strategies.
+In this paper, our primary focus lies on the first approach.